sam1037/Time2Read-Estimator/README.md

 ## Change log

-v1.0.0: made the extension works on more website by using the package readability
+v1.1.0: added blacklist feature, enable user to diable to extension on certain websites v1.0.0: made the extension works on more website by using the package readability

 ## What is this project about